DataWorkz-DE/Dataworkz-site/content/english/timeline/timeline-14.md

 ---

-We zijn weer in de Ardennen met de hele club en alle partners erbij.
-In een luxe huisje is het genieten van de swimming pool het warme BBQ weer en de Cocktail workshop van onze Tjian.
-Overdag sportief met het mountain bike de heuvels op of lekker genieten ondergronds van de grotten van Han.
-Maar vooral heerlijk met elkaar kletsen en vieren.
+We are back in the Ardennes with the whole club and all the partners.
+In a luxurious cottage we enjoy the swimming pool, the warm BBQ weather and the cocktail workshop of our Tjian.
+During the day being sporty on the mountain bike in the hills or enjoy the underground of the caves of Han.
+But most of all, we love to chat and have fun with each other.